fireship-io/fireship.io/hugo/content/snippets/firestore-automated-backups.md

 git push origin master
 ```

-We the cron schedule fires, you should see a successful export job similar to this.
+When the schedule event fires, you should see a successful export job similar to the output below.
 The exported data will be available in your Firebase storage bucket.

-{{< figure src="/img/snippets/backup-firestore-success.png" caption="Download the JSON version to your local system" >}}
+{{< figure src="/img/snippets/backup-firestore-success.png" caption="Example of successful Firestore export job in Github Actions" >}}